NBChub/bgcflow_wrapper/docs/usage.md

   -h, --help  Show this message and exit.

 Commands:
-  build       Use DBT to build DuckDB database from BGCFlow results. clone       Get a clone of BGCFlow to local directory. deploy      [EXPERIMENTAL] Deploy BGCFlow locally using snakedeploy. get-result  View a tree of a project results or get a copy using Rsync. init        Create projects or initiate BGCFlow config. pipelines   Get description of available pipelines from BGCFlow. run         A snakemake CLI wrapper to run BGCFlow. serve       Serve static HTML report or other utilities (Metabase, etc.).
+  build       Build Markdown report or use dbt to build DuckDB database. clone       Get a clone of BGCFlow to local directory. deploy      [EXPERIMENTAL] Deploy BGCFlow locally using snakedeploy. get-result  View a tree of a project results or get a copy using Rsync. init        Create projects or initiate BGCFlow config from template. pipelines   Get description of available pipelines from BGCFlow. run         A snakemake CLI wrapper to run BGCFlow. serve       Serve static HTML report or other utilities (Metabase, etc.). sync        Uploads and sync DuckDB database to Metabase.
 ```

 ### Typical Usage